 Russian opposition leader Navalny released from custody

-MOSCOW (AP) — Russian opposition leader Alexei Navalny walked free Thursday after spending 30 days in custody for staging an unsanctioned protest, noting with sarcasm that a Moscow jail where he was held has received a massive facelift ahead of the World Cup.
+MOSCOW (AP) — Russian opposition leader Alexei Navalny walked free Thursday after spending 30 days in custody for staging an unsanctioned protest.

-Navalny, President Vladimir Putin's most visible foe, said the authorities apparently feel that "they may need to arrest British fans for drunken rampages and don't want things to look bad" during the Russia-hosted World Cup that opens Thursday.

-Contrasting the facility with regular conditions in Russian prisons, which are notoriously miserable, Navalny observed that all cells in the jail where he spent his sentence have been freshly painted and the usual pit latrines were replaced with flush toilets.
+Soon after his release Thursday, Navalny said in an Instagram post that the jail where he was held had received a massive face-lift ahead of the World Cup, apparently in anticipation of arresting rowdy foreign fans.

+In a later live broadcast on YouTube, he apologized to the "great number of mass media that reported the claim."

+"All of it, from the first word to the last, was a fabrication," he said, laughing.
+"I apologize in front of everyone."

-Normally poor rations were replaced with rich menus offering ample choice complete with halal options, alcohol-free beer and various desserts, Navalny said.
+Navalny had said that the cells had replaced their usual pit latrines with flush toilets, that normally poor rations were replaced with rich menus offering ample choice complete with alcohol-free beer and various desserts and that huge TV sets were put in each cell.

-On top of all that, huge TV sets were put in each cell, an improvised soccer field was set up in the yard and English-speaking university students were added to the staff.

-"Without any foreigners in sight, the students feel bored and complain loudly, demanding mass arrests to make acquaintances," he added.

 Navalny called a series of rallies in the Russian capital and other cities on May 5, just before Putin's inauguration for a new term.
 Demonstrations under the slogan "He is not our czar" took place throughout the country.